developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/configreference/index.md

 **Possible Values**:

-* Only meta tag(s) and meta tag(s) with meta tag properties.
+* Meta tag(s) and meta tag(s) with properties.
 If passing only meta tag(s), all meta tag properties are blocked.
-If passing meta tag(s) with properties, only the specified properties and value(s) are blocked.
+If passing meta tag(s) with properties, only the specified properties and/or value(s) are blocked.
 * Pass multiple values using the plus sign (+) as a separator.